Roger-Takeshita/Django_REST_Framework/README.md

   5. Install the requirements.txt into docker image

      ```Python
+       RUN apk add --update --no-cache postgresql-client
+       # apk        = uses the package management tha comes with python 3.9-alpine
+       # add        = add a package
+       # --update   = update the package
+       # --no-cache = don't install/cache the apk registry in our docker file (to minimize the size of packages/files included in our dockerfile)
+       RUN apk add --update --no-cache --virtual .tmp-build-deps \
+           gcc libc-dev linux-headers postgresql-dev
+       # postgreSQL dependencies/requirements, create a temporary virtual folder to install and then remove after the installation
        RUN pip install -r /requirements.txt
+       RUN apk del .tmp-build-deps
+       # Deletes the temporary virtual folder
      ```

   6. Create a directory inside our image to store our application